Jugendhackt/eventsync/README.md

 ### Our Goals
 Our Projekt Jugendfinder provides a platform for event hosters and allows Teens to finde Events in their arrea.

+### Our features
+- Create Events with Tags
+- Admin panel for easy administration of the events
+- create your own user account
+- search for events on the map and with filters
+- like your favourite events

 ## How to start?

 ### Frontend: